• Skip to primary navigation

 process shots of how to make moo gratiem

-Step 11: Add sweet soy sauce.
+Step 13: Add sweet soy sauce.

-Step 12: Continue to fry the pork for another few minutes or until done.
+Step 14: Continue to fry the pork for another few minutes or until done.

 What To Serve With This Dish

-When it comes to serving Thai garlic pork, you can serve it with steamed rice or porridge.
-If you’re sharing it with other people, serve it in a bowl or dish and use a spoon to take some of the pork to your own dish/bowl.
-If you’re having this dish on your own, simply place it over or on the side or rice and enjoy with cucumber slices.
+If you're sharing it with other people, serve it in a bowl or dish and use a spoon to take some of the pork to your own dish/bowl.
+If you're having this dish on your own, simply place it over or on the side or rice and enjoy with cucumber slices.

-I have to mention that Sriracha sauce goes so well with moo tod gratiem.
+I have to mention that homemade Sriracha sauce goes so well with moo tod gratiem.
 If you already have the sauce at home, be sure to try this dish with it!

 Thai garlic pork garnished with cilantro in a white bowl